The Dennis Miller Show: Cancellation & after-effects

-Since Leno had taken over The Tonight Show, the program had begun competing with Miller and Arsenio Hall for the same younger-skewing audiences and celebrity guests.
-The strong-arm booking practices of Helen Kushnick for The Tonight Show with Jay Leno came to a head by September 15, 1992.
-Country artists Travis Tritt and Trisha Yearwood, both clients of talent manager Ken Kragen, had been dropped and banned from The Tonight Show because Kragen had refused to cancel an already-booked appearance for Tritt with Hall when Kushnick called.
+Since Leno's late May 1992 takeover of The Tonight Show, the program had begun competing with Miller and Arsenio Hall for the same younger-skewing audiences and celebrity guests.
+The Tonight Show with Jay Leno executive producer Helen Kushnick's strong-arm booking practices came to a head by September 15, 1992.
+Country artists Travis Tritt and Trisha Yearwood—both clients of talent manager Ken Kragen—were dropped and banned from The Tonight Show, Kushnick's vengeful act against Kragen for his refusal of her request to cancel Tritt's already-booked appearance with Hall.
 By September 28, 1992, NBC announced, "Effective immediately, Helen Kushnick will no longer be the executive producer [of The Tonight Show]."
 Leno protested the move and expressed his continued support but, having been told by NBC that either she would be terminated or the both of them would be, did not make any ultimatums.
 Tonight Show insiders said Kushnick did not let Leno get involved in production or booking and lied to him if he asked questions about it, and the two of them "have this sick, twisted, Hitchcock mother-son thing going."
 Miller, despite having been proven correct about his claims about Kushnick and The Tonight Show, expressed an air of resignation about the whole experience, telling a reporter in November 1992, "Everything that Arsenio and I were saying has been borne out to be true, but that's old news now."

-In 1993 when David Letterman left NBC for CBS, he was asked by Rolling Stone which comedian he thought might be able to take over the NBC slot.
-He thought that Dana Carvey might be a good replacement, but pointed to Miller for the time slot, due to seeing him on The Dennis Miller Show before it was cancelled.
-(The network eventually chose Conan O'Brien).
+In a late January 1993 Rolling Stone interview, David Letterman—whose decision to leave NBC for CBS had just been announced weeks prior—was asked to offer an opinion on which comedian could take over his 12:30 a.m.
+NBC show once he departs within months.
+He mentioned Dana Carvey as a potentially suitable replacement, but pointed to Miller for the job due to enjoying his performances on The Dennis Miller Show that Letterman had apparently started watching just prior to its cancellation.
+The network eventually chose 30-year-old upstart performer Conan O'Brien.

 In 1994, Leno fired Kushnick for, among other things, planting a story in the New York Post in 1991 that claimed NBC wanted Carson to retire so they could hire Leno and attract a younger audience and then lying to Leno that it was not she.
 In 1995, after the Kushnick firing, Miller called Leno and they apologized to each other.
 Miller told a reporter, "I just got fed up in private and decided to call Jay earlier this week, because life is too short."
 Having re-established their friendship, Miller appeared on The Tonight Show on May 10, 1995, and Leno appeared on HBO's Dennis Miller Live on May 12, 1995.
 Miller appeared on Leno's show several times thereafter, even serving as one of several stand-in comedians delivering Michael Jackson jokes when Leno was under a court-ordered gag order during Jackson's 2005 trial.